-PROXY STATEMENT

-ANNUAL MEETING OF SHAREHOLDERS
+PROXY STATEMENT ANNUAL MEETING OF SHAREHOLDERS

-The Board of Directors of Urban Outfitters, Inc. (the "Company") is furnishing this proxy statement to solicit proxies from the Company's shareholders for use at the Annual Meeting of Shareholders (the "Annual Meeting"), to be held on Tuesday, June 4, 2019 at 10:30 a.m., at the Company's corporate headquarters, 5000 South Broad Street, Building 543, Philadelphia, Pennsylvania 19112-1495, and any adjournments or postponements thereof.
+The Board of Directors of Urban Outfitters, Inc. (the "Company") is furnishing this proxy statement to solicit proxies from the Company's shareholders for use at the Annual Meeting of Shareholders (the "Annual Meeting"), to be held on Tuesday, June 2, 2020 at 10:30 a.m., and any adjournments or postponements thereof.
+This year, in light of the unprecedented impact of the Coronavirus (COVID-19), we will conduct our Annual Meeting in a virtual format, via live audio webcast at https://web.lumiagm.com/270154195.
+The Company believes that a virtual meeting will provide meaningful shareholder access and participation and also protect the health and safety of our shareholders, employees and other stakeholders.
 The Company is making its proxy statement (this "Proxy Statement") and its annual report to shareholders available electronically via the Internet.
-On or before April 25, 2019, we will mail to our shareholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this Proxy Statement and our annual report and how to vote.
+On or before April 23, 2020, we will mail to our shareholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this Proxy Statement and our annual report and how to vote.
 Shareholders who receive the Notice will not receive a printed copy of the proxy materials in the mail, although a proxy card will be mailed separately to each shareholder that beneficially owns more than 1,000 of the Company's common shares, par value \$.0001 per share (the "Common Shares").
 If you would like to receive a printed copy of our proxy materials, please follow the instructions included in the Notice.

-Only shareholders of record, as shown on the transfer books of the Company at the close of business on April 5, 2019 (the "Record Date"), are entitled to notice of, and to vote at, the Annual Meeting.
-On March 18, 2019, there were 103,990,191 Common Shares outstanding.
-Shareholders of record on the Record Date may vote by (i) Internet by visiting the website specified in the Notice and on the proxy card, (ii) telephone using the instructions provided in the Notice and on the proxy card or (iii) marking, executing and returning the proxy card, in accordance with the instructions thereon.
+Only shareholders of record, as shown on the transfer books of the Company at the close of business on April 3, 2020 (the "Record Date"), are entitled to notice of, and to vote at, the Annual Meeting.
+On March 17, 2020, there were 98,259,325 Common Shares outstanding.
+Shareholders of record on the Record Date may vote (i) by Internet by visiting the website specified in the Notice and on the proxy card, (ii) by telephone using the instructions provided in the Notice and on the proxy card, (iii) electronically at the Annual Meeting or (iv) by marking, executing and returning the proxy card, in accordance with the instructions thereon.
 Shareholders who hold their Common Shares in "street name" through a bank, broker or other holder of record (a "nominee") must vote their Common Shares in the manner prescribed by their nominee.

-Presence at the Annual Meeting, in person or by proxy, of the holders of a majority of the Common Shares entitled to vote is necessary to constitute a quorum, which is required for the Company to conduct business at the Annual Meeting.
+Presence at the Annual Meeting, via webcast or by proxy, of the holders of a majority of the Common Shares entitled to vote is necessary to constitute a quorum, which is required for the Company to conduct business at the Annual Meeting.
 Each Common Share entitles the holder to one vote on each matter presented at the Annual Meeting.
-When voting is properly authorized over the Internet or by telephone or proxy cards are properly dated, executed and returned, the Common Shares will be voted in accordance with the instructions of the shareholder.
+When voting is properly authorized over the Internet, by telephone or electronically at the Annual Meeting or proxy cards are properly dated, executed and returned, the Common Shares will be voted in accordance with the instructions of the shareholder.